NorESMhub/NorESM/doc/start.rst

   - Atmospheric chemistry/aerosol/cloud module: OsloAero6  (Kirkevåg et al. GMD, 2018)
   - Atmospheric dynamics/physics: Improved conservation of energy and angular momentum (Toniazzo et al. GMD, 2020)
-  - Parameterization of turbulent air-sea fluxes (see :ref:`amips` for mode details)
+  - Parameterization of turbulent air-sea fluxes (see :ref:`amips` for more details)

 - Sea-ice model:

   - Wind drift of snow
-- Ocean model : Isopycnic coordinate model BLOM (see :ref:`omips` for mode details)
+- Ocean model : Isopycnic coordinate model BLOM (see :ref:`omips` for more details)
-- Ocean biogeochemical model : iHAMOCC (see :ref:`omips` for mode details)
+- Ocean biogeochemical model : iHAMOCC (see :ref:`omips` for more details)

 For a short description of the model components, please see :ref:`model-description`